spirosChv/theta_inputs/README.md

+# Theta modulated Poisson distributed spike trains

 To run the file execute the given python script.

-Requirements: matplotlib, numpy, and brian2
+Requirements: matplotlib, numpy, and [brian2](https://brian2.readthedocs.io/en/stable/)

-In case you do not have them, execute:
+In case you do not have these packages, execute:

 `pip install -r requirements.txt`